pvdz/preval/tests/cases/normalize/builtins/typing/feat_known_global_number.md

 $( "number", "Number.NaN" );
 `````

+## Todos triggered

+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Number_isFinite
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Number_isInteger
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Number_isNaN
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Number_isSafeInteger
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Number_parseFloat
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Number_parseInt

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: 'Creating spy', 1, 1, ['isNaN', 'isNaN']